AmadeusW/whiteboardcropper/README.md

 ## How to run
 `python .\WhiteBoardCropper.py`

-You'll need to `pip install opencv-python` and a few other dependencies as indicated by error messages.
+You'll need to download the dependencies via `pip install opencv-python scikit-image imutils numpy`

+**Note:** this project does not run on MacOS